percwg/perc-wg/double/draft-ietf-perc-double.md

     bytes)
   * Payload: The RTP payload of the original packet

-4. Apply the inner cryptographic algorithm to the RTP packet.
+4. Apply the inner cryptographic algorithm to the synthetic RTP packet from the previos step.

 5. Replace the header of the protected RTP packet with the header of the original packet, and append to the payload of the packet (1)